Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 University of Cape Town (2026).

-The project analyses the customer application review and onboarding process of a South African subsidiary of a multinational  organisation (anonymised for confidentiality).
+The project analyses the customer application review and onboarding process of a South African subsidiary of a multinational industrial equipment organisation.

 ## The Problem